Note: This is Part 8 in the Series, click here to start at the beginning.

 So I did what I always do when one of my animals or children gets hurt.
 I asked Makah what he wanted me to do?
 I acknowledged that he is in charge of his body and his healing and that I am here to assist in any way he wants.
 And yes, sometimes that means I do step in – because healing is rarely linear, and sometimes stubbornness gets involved, or surrender may be an important part of the process.
 But the over-arcing directive is that each of us needs to have authority over our own body.
 And each of us can access our own body wisdom to heal ourselves.

 “No vet,” said Makah.
 As he stood there shaking and spasming, unable to put an ounce of weight on his leg, his right shoulder noticeably out of alignment, compared to his left.

 It comes down to one question: Do I believe he can heal himself?

-“I’ve seen one of my teachers move bone, using only energy,” she replied, “So I know it can be done.
-I know he can heal himself.
-But in the heat of the moment, it’s interesting how my default is to call the vet, and how strong that is!”
+We may believe, but in the heat of the moment, it’s interesting how most people’s default is to call the vet, and how strong that is.

 This is the legacy of our med/pharma system of disease-management (notice I didn’t say ‘healthcare’).
 Fortunately, through my own journey of healing myself of a supposedly incurable disease, I am very comfortable keeping med/vet care as an option, but I have a huge toolkit of holistic healing options I can try first.
 Along with a rock-solid belief that true healing comes from within; because the body heals itself, we just give it the tools.